mkiang/airline_testing_strategies/README.md

 -   `utils.R`: Contains almost all helper functions and functions necessary to run the simulations or create the plots.
-Most functions within `utils.R` uses the [`roxygen2`](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation template.
+Most functions within `utils.R` use the [`roxygen2`](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation template.
 See this documentation for expected input, output, and notes about each function.
+Minor or self-explanatory functions may not include `roxygen2` docs.
 -   `01_create_simulated_populations.R`: Creates and performs the
     burn-in for all simulated passenger cohorts.
 In addition, each simulation state is saved with the random seed used to create the